-On 16 March 2021, the Group's equity interest in its associate, Orient UNB Takaful PJSC ("Orient UNB"), increased from 35% to 84% and accordingly Orient UNB became a subsidiary from that date (see note 21).
-Orient UNB is a public shareholding company registered and incorporated in UAE.
-Orient UNB commenced its commercial operations in 2017.
-The principal activity of Orient UNB is issuance of short term takaful contracts in connection with accidents and liabilities insurance, fire insurance, transportation risk insurance, other type of insurance and health insurance.
-It also invests its funds in deposits.
+On 16 March 2021, the Group's equity interest in its associate, Orient Takaful PJSC (formerly 'Orient UNB Takaful PJSC'), increased from 35% to 84% and accordingly Orient Takaful PJSC has become a subsidiary from that date (see note 21).
+Orient Takaful PJSC is a public shareholding company registered and incorporated in UAE.
+Orient Takaful PJSC commenced its commercial operations in 2017.
+The principal activity of the company is issuance of short term takaful contracts in connection with accidents and liabilities insurance, fire insurance, transportation risk insurance, other type of insurance and health insurance.
+The company also invests its funds in deposits.